ajg/django-synth/README.md

  - Docstrings for all public types and functions
  - Use paths for top-level templates (in the loaders) rather than string sources, to avoid copying and enable caching
+ - Make test suite unittest-compatible and add to setup
  - Example project